 1. Reflections & Puddles

-One of the most obvious things to photography on a rainy day are puddles and reflections.
-No matter where you’re taking pictures you’ll be able to found tons of unique angles by getting down low.
+The most obvious thing to photograph on a rainy day is puddles and reflections.
+No matter where you’re shooting, you’ll find tons of unique angles by getting the camera down low; phone-on-pavement low if you have to.

 When using reflections you can get plenty of unique compositions.
 Some tripods enable you get a few feet off the ground to take long exposure photos as well.